probcomp/bayeslite/doc/bql.rst

 .. index:: ``ALTER TABLE``
 ``ALTER TABLE <name> <alterations>``

-   Alter the specified properties of the table *name*.
+   Alter the specified properties of the table *name*.  *Alterations* is a comma-separated list of alterations.
 The following alterations are supported:

    .. index:: ``RENAME TO``